Skip to content

 Copying Elements of an Array

-Talking about Java programming, one of the common tasks we often handle is copying elements of an array.
+Talking about Java programming, one of the everyday tasks we often handle is copying elements of an array.
 Here are some methods that we can use:

 • Use the Arrays class’ copyOfRange() method to copy a selected range of elements from the source array.
-This method is handy when we only want to copy specific parts of the array.
+This method is handy when we only want to copy specific array parts.

-• Loop through each element in the original array and copy them one by one.
+• Loop through each element in the original array and copy them individually.
 It’s a simple yet effective way to replicate an array.

 • Be aware of potential problems with array copying.
 If not done right, it can lead to tricky bugs in your programs.